 The ACLU, SBCC, and NBC submit this statement primarily to provide the Committee with an appraisal of the civil liberties implications of border security proposals.
-We celebrate that several million immigrant families will be kept temporarily united under the President's deferred action programs, and recommit to achieving citizenship for them and millions of immigrants left out.
-At the same time, we are deeply concerned about the wrong direction in which many would like to take border enforcement.
-The ACLU, SBCC, and NBC oppose exorbitant spending on border enforcement, spending which is taking place without thoughtful consideration of current community and security needs.
+We are deeply concerned about the wrong direction in which some would like to take border policy.
+The ACLU, SBCC, and NBC oppose exorbitant spending on border enforcement, spending which is taking place without thoughtful consideration of current border-community and security needs.
 Current proposals to throw money, personnel, and equipment at the border would exacerbate the problems border communities face with militarization today and ignore that:

-- Deployment of additional border security resources along the U.S.-Mexico border would not be rooted in true border security needs.
+- Deployment of additional border-security resources along the U.S.-Mexico border would not be rooted in true border-security needs.
 Over more than a decade, the U.S. government has built a massive and comprehensive enforcement regime that has produced the most enforced border in U.S. history.
-Adding more resources would not only be wasteful and unnecessary, but would also be at odds with the top-of-the-charts safety, economic vitality, and diversity of border communities. - Overall, border-wide apprehensions by U.S. Customs and Border Protection (CBP) are at their lowest levels in 40 years and net migration from Mexico at zero.
-This summer's migration of families and children fleeing violence in Central America and turning themselves in was correctly identified by CBP leadership as a humanitarian matter. - Spending, with particular emphasis on the Southwest border, has increased dramatically over the last decade with no commensurate accountability measures, resulting in civilian deaths at the hands of CBP personnel, unnecessary migrant deaths in the desert, and many other civil and human rights abuses on both our nation's southern and northern borders.
+Adding more resources would not only be wasteful and unnecessary, but would also be at odds with the top-of-the-charts safety, economic vitality, and diversity of border communities. - Overall, border-wide apprehensions by U.S. Customs and Border Protection (CBP) are near their lowest levels in 40 years and net migration from Mexico at zero.
+Last summer's migration of families and children fleeing violence in Central America and turning themselves in was correctly identified by CBP leadership as a humanitarian matter, not a threat to border security. - Spending on enforcement, particularly at the Southwest border, has increased dramatically over the last decade with no commensurate accountability measures, resulting in civilian deaths at the hands of CBP personnel, unnecessary migrant deaths in the desert, and many other civil and human rights abuses on both our nation's southern and northern borders.

-The U.S. government cannot afford to throw money down the border-security drain, particularly because this spending has also damaged quality of life in border communities.
-The Committee must not, without transparent and broad-ranging metrics, uncritically adopt the erroneous conventional wisdom of inadequate border security.
-Suggesting in a vacuum of information that more border enforcement resources are needed lacks fiscal responsibility and fails to give due attention to the true needs of border communities suffering from a wasteful, militarized enforcement regime.
-Moreover, justifying the additional deployment of border enforcement resources and family detention as an appropriate response to a humanitarian crisis in Central America contradicts our core values of compassion and justice for scared mothers and children.
+The U.S. government cannot afford to throw money down the border-enforcement-only drain, especially because this spending has also damaged quality of life in border communities.
+The Committee must not uncritically adopt the erroneous conventional wisdom of inadequate border security; instead, the country needs transparent and broad-ranging metrics to measure life in border communities.
+Suggesting in a vacuum of information that more border enforcement resources are needed lacks fiscal responsibility and fails to give due attention to revitalizing border communities rather than subjecting tens of millions of border residents to continued suffering from a wasteful, militarized enforcement regime.
+Moreover, justifying the additional deployment of border-enforcement resources and family detention as an appropriate response to a humanitarian crisis in Central America contradicts our core values of compassion and justice for scared mothers and children.